 Thou bright Reward of ever-daring Minds; Oh! how thy awful Glory fills my Soul!
 Nor can the Means that got thee, dim thy Luster: For, not Mens Love, Fear pays thee Adoration, And Fame not more survives from Good than Evil Deeds.
-Th'aspiring Youth, that fir'd the Ephesian Dome, Outlives, in Fame, the pious Fool that rais'd it.20 what unscrupulous) seeker of "fame."
+Th'aspiring Youth, that fir'd the Ephesian Dome, Outlives, in Fame, the pious Fool that rais'd it.20

+In this soliloquy, Cibber implicitly links his own status as celebrity to his character's status as king by portraying Richard as a spectacular (and somewhat unscrupulous) seeker of "fame."
 But he defines this fame as a very peculiar kind.
 The Ephesian youth to whom Cibber refers is Herostratus, who lends his name to the term "Herostratic fame," or fame at any cost.
 Eager to secure his place in the history books, Herostratus burned the domed Temple of Artemis in Ephesus in 356 BC.
 The Ephesian authorities tried to thwart his bid for notoriety by executing him and forbidding the pronunciation of his name.
-His story was later recorded, however, by the ancient historian Theopompus.
-Herostratus thus exemplifies a figure asserting his right to self-definition, one who strikes out against a history to which he is unknown by performing himself back into that history-through whatever means necessary.
+His story was later recorded, however, by the ancient historian Theopompus.21 Herostratus thus exemplifies a figure asserting his right to self-definition, one who strikes out against a history to which he is unknown by performing himself back into that history-through whatever means necessary.